OpenBazaar/official_site/_posts/blog/2019-04-25/2019-04-25-how-to-sell-services-for-cryptocurrency-on-openbazaar.markdown

 ### Sell Your Services Online

-OpenBazaar’s unique approach to an escrow account makes it even easier for a provider to list and bill their services.
+OpenBazaar’s unique approach to an escrow account makes it easy for a provider to list and bill for their services.
 By setting up a moderated transaction a service seller can be sure that their client has the funds for contract they are agreeing to and upon successful completion of the work the funds can simply be released to the seller.

 On OpenBazaar you can easily sell services for cryptocurrency.
 Here’s how.